På spåret: Tournament

 In recent years, each season have consisted of a tournament with three groups of three teams each.
-The winner of each group qualify for the semi finals; the fourth semi finalist is decided by a "quarter final" match between the two best teams that placed second in their respective groups.
+The winner of each group qualify for the semi-finals; the fourth semi-finalist is decided by a quarter-final match between the two best teams that placed second in their respective groups.
+Starting from the 2024–25 season, the format changed to two groups of four teams, where the top two teams in each group qualify for the semi-finals.